 Be sure to commit and push the files you've just created to Bitbucket (alternatively, if you created any of these files using Bitbucket's web UI, pull your changes to make sure that everything is in sync):

 At this point, you can test your workflow.
-Bitbucket will automatically trigger your pipelines whenever your push changes to your repository and create a Merge Request to run NG SAST, analyze your code, and indicate whether the merge should fail or not based on the build rules you define.
+Bitbucket will automatically trigger your pipelines whenever your push changes to your repository and create a pull request to run NG SAST, analyze your code, and indicate whether the merge should fail or not based on the build rules you define.

 For example, if one of your build rules is violated, you will see the following result in your build logs: